arshiyaakishore/Audio_Classification-ML-Project/README.md

 # Audio_Classification-ML-Project

-The Challenge is to build a Machine Learning model and code to count the number of Capuchinbird calls within a given clip.
-This can be done in a variety of ways and we would recommend that you do some research into various methods of audio recognition.
+Problem Statement

+The primary challenge is to build an accurate model that, when given an audio file as input, should determine whether the audio features correctly contain one of the target labels.

+Dataset Used: